LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 .. error::

     Despite addressing most motion-related issues, the robot may still behave unexpectedly when moving backward.
 Specifically, the Thymio tends to deviate and turn instead of maintaining a straight line.
 Forward and rotational movements are more stable, so it is recommended to prioritize these and avoid using backward motion whenever possible.

-..
-The diagram below provides a concise summary of everything covered so far.
-Review it to ensure you understand the components and their connections.
-If anything is unclear, do not hesitate to ask questions.

-.. .. figure:: img/gazebo.png
-..     :align: center
-..     :width: 90%

-..     `Understanding control in Gazebo (Articulated Robotics) <https://articulatedrobotics.xyz/tutorials/mobile-robot/concept-design/concept-gazebo>`_

 .. admonition:: Break Time